Chapter 12: Ruling Ourselves

 So it seems that, in the relationship between group size and cohesion, there are factors at play that exhibit the characteristics that reactance and inductance do in a tuned circuit.
 I imagine a multi-diversity receiver that can receive concurrently on 6 separate channels.
 If each channel is 10kHz wide, then together they occupy 60kHz of band-space.

 If there are 6 radio stations on frequencies corresponding to the receiver's channels, reception will be optimal.
 However, if there are 7 stations or 5 stations spaced equally across the same band-space, their signals will not coincide exactly with the receiver's 6 channels.
 Each channel of the receiver will either receive a slightly off-tune station or 2 or more stations interfering with each other on each channel.
 For 8 or 4 stations, the situation is worse.
 For 3 or 9 stations and 2 or 10 stations, the situation becomes progressively worse still.
 This "tuned circuit" curve is somewhat asymmetrical, just like the curve derived from anecdotal data shown at the beginning of this article.

 But, in the relationship between group size and cohesion, where does the non-linearity come from?
 One place I have seen this kind of relationship profile is in the input response of an artificial neurone in a neural network program.
-In fact, I wrote such a program years ago using the same difference equation y += k*y*(1 - y) to create the sigmoid profile for the neurone's input response.
-This same bit of program drives the adjacent applet, which illustrates the function.
+In fact, I wrote such a program years ago using the same difference equation y += k*y*(1 − y) to create the sigmoid profile for the neurone's input response.
+A modified version of this program drives the adjacent applet, which illustrates the function.
 Click your browser's RELOAD button to watch the applet generate or re-generate the curve.

 I shall therefore speculate that perhaps this non-linearity comes from the natural neurones of the human brain.